paybondpaybond

 asyncio.run(main())

-Managed-policy intent creation (signing_version 3 / policy_binding) is not wrapped by this helper; call paybond.harbor.create_intent with a pre-built body when you need registry-bound signing.
-See Harbor API — policy registry.
+Managed-policy intent creation is not wrapped by this helper.
+If you need registry-bound signing, call paybond.harbor.create_intent with a pre-built body and use the Harbor policy registry.

 allowed_tools is your namespace, not Paybond's.
 For example, if your runtime later verifies operation="travel.booker.purchase", that exact string must appear in the intent allow-list.